Polynomial equations

 Special cases

-If “a” is zero (a=0), two different situations may occur:
+If the coefficient “a” is zero (a=0), two distinct situations may arise:

-• Indeterminate equation: infinite solutions, when b is also zero (b=0).
+• Indeterminate equation: infinitely many solutions, when b is also zero (b=0).

-• Impossible equation: no solution, when b is not zero (b≠0).
+• Impossible equation: no solutions, when b is not zero (b≠0).

-• Example. $$ 0x = 2 $$ No matter what x is, the left side is always 0, and the equation becomes 0=2 - which is false.
-So, it has no solution.
+• Example. $$ 0x = 2 $$ The left-hand side is always zero, while the right-hand side is not.
+The equation has no solutions.

 Worked example